 Like most European cities, Brussels has those hop-on hop-off buses which take tourists to the main objectives.
 Don’t take the bus if you get there, because there’s a better way to visit Brussels, which is by walking.
 Almost everything in the central area is within walking distance and the little streets are absolutely charming, it’s a pleasure to walk.
 Nonetheless, you may want to avoid the 7 – 7:30 pm interval, because that’s when rubbish is collected and most sidewalks will be full of black plastic bags waiting to be picked up.

 Also, keep in mind that I’ve been here on a business trip, so my leisure and visiting time was limited.
 If you want an exhaustive list of things to do and see in this beautiful city, take a look at this Brussels travel blog, as it is way more detailed than mine.
+Furthermore, if you are backpacking Europe, you should consider Brussels as a great transition place from Holland to France, and then to Spain and Portugal.

 A Statue So Small, That It Often Gets Stolen (You Can’t Visit Brussels and Not See this Famous Little Boy)